SteveEisner/tubes/assembly/README.md

 ## The electronics

-Eagle files for printing your own PCB are in the pcb/ directory.
+Eagle files for printing your own PCB are in the [pcb](../pcb) directory.
 I used [jlcpcb.com](jlcpcb.com) to print them - fast and cheap!
 It's incredible that you can have PCBs from Hong Kong at our doorstep within a few days.

 The tubes are "meteor lights" like [these ones](https://www.aliexpress.com/item/32678345729.html) but use the frosted plastic like [these ones](https://www.aliexpress.com/item/32977080489.html ) (note that this link is 12V LEDs, don't get those!).
-Ray Wu's store is a really trusted one and does custom orders - they made me some **frosted 5V 30/m SK6812s**.
+Ray Wu's store is universally trusted by LED artists and they do custom orders - they made me some **frosted 2m 5V 30/m SK6812s**.
 The great thing about these lights is that they're double-sided, for much better 360-degree view of the lights.
 Each "LED" in the strip is actually a front-and-back pair.

-If you want to change the LEDs, for instance to use a different chipset or more LEDS per meter, it'll work OK but you'll need to update the source.
+If you want to change the LEDs, for instance to use a different chipset or more LEDS per meter, it'll mostly scales to any size, but you'll need to make small updates the source.
 You also risk increasing the power consumption.

+The code is written for a [Teensy LC](https://www.pjrc.com/teensy/teensyLC.html) microprocessor.
+It's a cheap, powerful CPU with some nice features for LED applications.
+You'll need the [Arduino](https://www.arduino.cc/) development environment to flash the code, and I recommend [VSCode](https://code.visualstudio.com/) + [PlatformIO](https://platformio.org/) for editing.

 The PCB also has holes ready to accept an NRF radio.
 I used the ones [without an antenna](https://www.amazon.com/gp/product/B00O9O868G) in each pole.
 I suppose it could be redesigned around [having an antenna](https://www.amazon.com/gp/product/B07PBBC4H9) although that'll change the form factor a lot.
 I did use an antenna for the hand-held controller I built - see pics at end.